xmarkurion/4chaninator/README.md

 3. You can also use a link finder to find your links.

 ### Linkfinder
-1. When you ready select from list on left an theard name and press "Gat List of Threads" to fetch data.
+1. When you ready select from list on left an theard name and press "Get List of Threads" to fetch data.
 2. Select what you want ( with ctrl you can multi select ) -> ctrl plus click
 3. And when ready press "Action Que"
 4. If you want add more just select another theard from list and repeat step 1 to 3.